-Today, the WE Label is represented in 18 countries with more than 200 labelled estates covering over 1.000.000 hectares in various biogeographic regions.
+Today, the WE Label is represented in 19 countries with just under 300 labelled estates covering over 1.5 million hectares in various biogeographic regions.
 The sizes of labelled estates range from small holdings a few tens of hectares to commercial estates covering tens of thousands of hectares.
 Nevertheless, they are all fundamentally united in their goals to preserve and enhance their natural, cultural and social environment.

 Since its creation, the WE Label has been facilitating collaboration between private and public actors in order to illustrate that the work undertaken by land managers is very much in line with the central tenets of biodiversity conservation.
 This has involved the creation of National Delegations to engage with both private and public actors, such as NGOs, administrative bodies, universities, independent scientists, and even companies.